 Having said that, investing in car parks is not common for overseas investors in the Philippines.
 There are plenty of other options that offer great yields and involve less complexity.

-Best Cities to Buy Commercial Property in the Philippines
+Cities to Invest in Commercial Property in the Philippines

 Manila is drawing the most attention when investors and analysts talk about commercial real estate investment opportunities in the Philippines.